Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 Damages caused by Infringement of a registered trademark

 When you have registered your trademark, it means that the brand name belongs to you.
 It also means that your brand name makes people recognize your product.
-In that case, if someone were to steal your brand name, then you can already guess the damage it will bring to your business:
+In that case, if someone were to steal your brand name, then you can already guess the damage it would bring to your business:

-Erosion of brand loyalty
+Erosion of Brand Loyalty

 Customers might end up avoiding your company

-If you fail to file a cease and desist notice for trademark infringement in India on time, you will end up with manipulated customers in your hand who avoid your brand.
+If you fail to file a cease and desist notice for brand logo infringement in India on time, you will end up with manipulated customers in your hand who avoid your brand.
 Customer trust tends to be extremely fickle.
 Therefore, any case of trademark name infringement drives your customers away first.

-What are the different types of trademark infringement in India?
+What are the different types of Trademark Infringement in India?

 The Intellectual Property Authority has divided trademark infringement into the following two types:

-Direct Trademark Infringement
+• Direct Infringement

 Direct Infringement of trademark is defined under Section 29 of the Trademark Act.
 As per this section, the conditions of trademark infringement, in this case, are as follows: